davideborghi/ItalianDotNetDateTimeUtils/docs/nuget-checklist.md

 5. Check if the new version of the package is already available on [NuGet](https://www.nuget.org/packages/DavideBorghi.ItalianDotNetDateTimeUtils/).

+6. Update the [CHANGELOG](../CHANGELOG.md) file adding the new detailed entry.

-6. Now, you deserve to enjoy your :coffee: or :tea: or :beer:!
+7. Now, you deserve to enjoy your :coffee: or :tea: or :beer:!